borland/MTGLifeCounter2/README.txt

 Technical Notes:
 -------------------------------------------------------------
-This app is written entirely in Swift, so it requires Xcode 6 or newer to compile.
+This app is written entirely in Swift 1.2, so it requires Xcode 6.3 or newer to compile.
-I've tested it against iOS 7 and 8.
+I've tested it against 8.

 I originally wrote this app in Objective-C, then ported it to swift as a learning excercise.
 Since porting, I've made numerous enhancements and fixes.
 The original Objective-C app was a "my first app" and was also a learning excercise.
 Both apps were developed under tight time constraints and for my own personal use only.